 Martial Arts is a tradition of combat practices.
-It is practiced for a number of reasons, for self-defense, competition, physical health, and entertainment.
 There is a huge diversity of martial arts around the world, with hundreds of different styles.
 In the broadest sense, all martial arts share a common goal, that is to defeat a person physically or to defend yourself from a physical threat.
+It is practiced for a number of reasons, such as for self-defense, competition, physical health, and entertainment.

 Martial Arts As Sports